telerik/kendo-react-inputs/docs/slider/overview.md

 # Slider Overview

-The Kendo UI Slider is a React component that lets users select a value from a predefined range.
-The values can be increased or decreased over a pre-defined step by dragging a handle along the track, or by clicking the side arrow buttons.
-When used in its horizontal mode, the Slider component displays the smallest value on the left and the largest on the right.
-When used in its vertical mode, the Slider component displays the smallest value on the bottom and the largest on the top.
+The Kendo UI Slider for React is a component that lets the user increase, decrease, and select pre-defined values by dragging its handle along the track, or by clicking the side arrow buttons.

-The Kendo UI Slider for React is a component that is part of the Inputs `npm` package of the Kendo UI for React suite.
-It is designed as a stateless component, which means that to store its state and configuration options, you should use a high-order component.
+The Kendo UI Slider for React is part of the Inputs `npm` package of the Kendo UI suite for React.

-The main purpose of the Slider is to offer an extended functionality over the native `<input type="range" />` component.

 **Figure 1.
 A horizontal template of the Kendo UI Slider for React**